radocodes/SoftUni-DB-Basics/README.md

 # SoftUni-DB-Basics
-DB Basics Course, working with MS SQL Server and SSMS
+DB Basics Course september 2017, working with MS SQL Server and SSMS

 This repository contains exercises, represented as SQL queries from 'Database Basics' course, which is part of the overall software engineering program with C# at Software University (Sofia, Bulgaria).